+Marble care and maintenance tips.
 Marble is a calcareous stone and is composed mainly of calcium carbonate.
 Marble is much softer than granite and consequently will scratch, dent, chip and cut much easier than other stones.
 Marble is porous and will stain and watermark easier as well as acid etch with acidic foods and drinks.
-With proper maintenance and applications, marble will stay looking new for many years.
+With proper marble care, maintenance and applications, marble will stay looking new for many years.
 To get the longest life and preserve the beauty of your natural stone, please follow these tips:

 Coasters: Use coasters under all glasses, particularly those containing alcohol or citrus juices.

 Trivets: While many stones can withstand heat, the use of trivets or a hot pad is recommended.

 Spills: Blot the spill with a paper towel immediately.
 Flush the area with water and mild soap.
 Rinse several times.
 Dry the area thoroughly with a soft cloth.
 Repeat as necessary for best marble care results.

 - Clean stone surfaces with a mild dishwashing liquid and warm water or a marble care stone cleaner.

 - Rinse the surface thoroughly after washing with the soap solution and dry with a soft cloth.